Pharmacies, Medication Distribution in Bangkok

 Sedatives - Recreational Drugs

 Viagra and other drugs for erectile dysfunction (these drugs are more likely used in Bangkok for recreational purposes) are widely available the length of Sukhumvit road, presented on easily removed little tables, often with the sun blasting overhead.
-We understand also the GPO (Governmental Pharmacy Organization of Thailand) has produced its own version of Viagra.
+At one time, the GPO (Governmental Pharmacy Organization of Thailand) planned to produce its own version of Viagra, we don't know if it ever happened.
 The sidewalk business goes up and down.
 Occasionally all stalls will disappear, and reappear a few months later.

 Do not expect a lot of communication with the average pharmacist.